The Greenspring Review: A Literary, Art, and Media Magazine

 Summer Writers’ Workshop

-The Stevenson Summer Writers' Workshop invites rising 8-12 graders to spend two weeks exploring creative writing through small group writing workshops with top area writers.
-Workshops will include instruction in contemporary literature, craft, genre, and publishing.
-Students will also attend literary readings and performances, enjoy printing and book-making activities, and will present their work publicly at a reading for family and friends at the conclusion of the Summer Writers' Workshop.
+The Stevenson Summer Writers’ Workshop invites rising 5-12 graders to spend one week exploring creative writing through small group writing workshops with Stevenson’s creative writing faculty.
+Workshops include instruction in contemporary literature, craft, genre, and publishing.
+Students also attend literary readings and performances, enjoy printing and book-making activities, and present their work publicly at a reading for family and friends at the conclusion of the Summer Writers’ Workshop.

 Visiting Writer Series

 The English Department’s Visiting Writer Series, supported by the Brooke Peirce Endowment, brings nationally renowned contemporary writers to Stevenson.
-The series, which combines public readings with intimate master classes, has featured Carmen Maria Machado, finalist for the 2017 National Book Award, Tyehimba Jess, winner of the 2017 Pulitzer Prize in Poetry, and Eileen Myles, author of more than twenty volumes of poetry, fiction, nonfiction, libretti, and plays.
+The series, which combines public readings with intimate master classes, has featured Carmen Maria Machado, finalist for the National Book Award, Tyehimba Jess, winner of the Pulitzer Prize in Poetry, and Sofia Samatar, winner of the World Fantasy Award.